(707) 447-7576 team@blueoakendo.com

 Common Procedures at our Practice

-A root canal is one of the most common dental procedures performed, well over 14 million every year.
-This simple treatment can save your natural teeth and prevent the need of dental implants or bridges.
+A root canal is one of the most common dental procedures performed, well over 14 million yearly.
+This simple treatment can save your natural teeth and prevent the need for dental implants or bridges.

-At the center of your tooth is pulp.
-Pulp is a collection of blood vessels that helps to build the surrounding tooth.
-Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
-Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.
+At the center of your tooth is the pulp.
+A pulp is a collection of blood vessels that helps to build the surrounding tooth.
+A pulp infection can be caused by trauma to the tooth, deep decay, cracks, and chips, or repeated dental procedures.
+Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature, or pain in the tooth and gums.

 How is the need for a Root Canal determined?